 Applications must be submitted online through our submission platform, and must include:

 - A project proposal of no more than 1000 words.
 Projects must be literary in nature, and must be reasonably expected to be completed within the scope of the nine-month mentorship.
 Proposals should include information about the original author and importance of the source text, as well as how the emerging translator would benefit from mentorship.

-- A sample translation of 8-10 pages (double-spaced if it is prose), along with the corresponding source text IN ONE DOCUMENT.
-One round of judging will be blind, so the translator’s name should NOT appear anywhere on this document.
+- A sample translation of 8-10 pages from the proposed project (double-spaced if it is prose), along with the corresponding source text IN ONE DOCUMENT.

 *Additional information about the Non-language-specific Mentorship, offered in partnership with Amazon Crossing:

 - This mentorship will be preferentially awarded to a translator working from an underrepresented or underfunded language.